 At VYV, we develop video display technologies to serve the purpose of art and entertainment.
 Our systems, our servers, and our technical innovations are the product of our knowledge and the result of our determination and drive.
 We speak geek.
 And we talk tech.
 But our mother tongue is beauty.

-It is the language of seeing what we’ve built in our studios transform into art on the stage.
+It is the language of light, transforming geometry into art on the stage.
 It’s the pleasure of harnessing tools that make a brick-and-mortar building ripple with light.
-It’s taking what’s tangible—projector positions, lens ratios, brightness, resolution—and transforming it into something intangible until it inspires awe.
+It’s taking what’s tangible—projector positions, lens ratios, brightness, resolution—and transforming it into awe-inspiring visions.

 We have the chance to work with some of the most inspired visionaries of our time.
 They come to us for our technical prowess and our agility.
 They come back to us for our never-say-never approach.
 And every time, we give them something more.
 We give them beauty.